Call-for-Code-for-Racial-Justice/Legit-Info/README.md

 ## Contributing

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on the code of conduct, and the process for submitting pull requests to the project.
+This project adheres to the PEP 8 Python Coding Style Guidelines, Django naming conventions, and other standards.
+See [STYLE.md](docs/STYLE.md) for details.

 ## Authors